alexknowshtml/How-To-Indy-Hall/generator/content/02-values-virtues.md

 #### Trust & High Contact
 We talk a lot about trust, here.
 Indy Hall allows for there to be a focus on the formation of trust and deeper relationships between coworkers, because office politics, hierarchies, and succession planning are removed from the equation.

 Going one step further, we create opportunities for people to interact in a "high contact" environment.
-The serendipitous nature of a our clubhouse means that people are often spending far more face time with each other than in an office where people only interact when they need to.
+The serendipitous nature of our clubhouse means that people are often spending far more face time with each other than in an office where people only interact when they need to.

 #### Learning by Example
 Indy Hall is a great place to learn how to be a better collaborator.